UTAid/TAidWebClient/README.md

 ### Set-up Backend
-Follow the set up instructions for the backend available [here](https://github.com/UTAid/TAidBackend) When creating superuser for backend set `username and password as admin`
+Follow the set up instructions for the backend available [here](https://github.com/UTAid/TAidBackend) When creating superuser for backend `set username and password as admin`.
+This is so the frontend can connect with the backend.

+`WARNING: change username and password before deploying.
+The credentials for the frontend can be changed at the file src/app/app.module.ts in the function authCred`

 Once all the instructions are followed our backend wil be set up and the frontend and backend would be connected